The post was provided by Elena Sinyavskaya, marketer in Ahrefs.

-Our CMO Tim Soulo believes that the majority of ROI in marketing cannot be measured.
+CMO Tim Soulo believes that the majority of ROI in marketing cannot be measured.
 When no one forces you to predict payback and set specific numbers to track data at each stage of each process, you can conduct interesting marketing experiments.

 1. Feature in exchange for retweets

-To be honest, we were going to raise the bar anyway, but we wanted to draw attention to the fact, too.
+We would raise the bar anyway, but we wanted to draw attention to the fact, too.
 And we didn’t even bother about measuring the success of this experiment.